KMnO4-zx/paper_online/README.md

 ## 🎯 Project Introduction

-&emsp;&emsp;Paper Insight is an online paper analysis tool built with FastAPI and Supabase, leveraging LLM technology to provide paper summaries, keyword extraction, and related work recommendations, helping researchers quickly understand and analyze academic papers.
+&emsp;&emsp;Paper Insight is an online paper analysis tool built with FastAPI and Supabase, leveraging LLM technology to provide fast paper analysis and interactive chat, helping researchers quickly understand and screen academic papers.

 &emsp;&emsp;This project aims to assist in quickly browsing AI conference papers.
 Through AI-generated summaries, users can decide whether to save papers to Zotero for in-depth reading.
 Currently supports papers from the OpenReview platform only, as part of the author's personal paper reading workflow, with no plans to support other platforms.